-This journey through the history, culture and aromas of September, between rain water and the warmth of a fireplace, starts in the north on the shore of a hidden lake
+This journey through the history, culture and aromas, between rain water and the warmth of a fireplace, starts in the north on the shore of a hidden lake

 Twenty-one years ago in 1998, Cecilia Tessieri imagined the first Amedei chocolate bar called the Toscano Black 70, which was later awarded the Gold Medal at the Chocolate Academy in London for the blend tinged with hints of tobacco and toasted malt.
 They recommend combining it with sweet liqueur wines such as Banyuls, or with a Magnolia perfume that finds where the roots sink in the earth, the taste of trunk and bark – while the leaves that frame the petals are as soft as pasta.
 A touch of citrus and pepper, the heart of green accords, and dry woods – whether it’s perfume or chocolate.
 The Toscano Black 70 was born after eight years of experimentation in a laboratory that initially produced pralines.